 I think pretty much everyone would be in agreement that picture discs sound worse than other vinyl pressings, even if they look pretty awesome.
 But why is this?

 It’s simply to do with the process of creating them.
-This is completely different and less effective at playing back audio in a decent quality.
+This is completely different and less effective at playing back audio with decent quality.

 This concoction is then sandwiched together using a vinyl press.
 The actual music grooves are transferred onto the plastic layers.

-Due to the thinness of the plastic on which the grooves are pressed, this is the main reason why they sound worse.
-It’s thinner and not as durable as on black vinyl, or even colored vinyl.
-You’re basically paying for the look of the record rather than the sound and that’s what you get.
+Due to the thinness of the plastic on which the grooves are pressed, this is the main reason why picture discs sound worse.
+They are also not as durable as black or colored vinyl; you’re basically paying for the look of the record rather than the sound.

 Should I Buy Colored Vinyl?

-So, should you buy colored vinyl, and do they sound worse than black vinyl?
+So, should you buy colored vinyl?
+Do they sound worse than black vinyl?
 As with many things in life, it all comes down to individual preference.
 Some people won’t be able to tell the difference in sound quality between a colored edition and a black edition record.
-Many would be perfectly happy to have the cool-looking colored vinyl over the black version.
-Audiophiles would usually much rather have a black version of an album to listen to because they feel it has a slightly superior sound.
+Many people would be perfectly happy to have the cool-looking colored vinyl over the black version.
+Audiophiles would much rather have a black version of an album to listen to because they feel it has a slightly superior sound.

-Whatever side of the fence you sit on, the appeal of colored vinyl is there for all to see.
+Whatever side of the fence you sit on the appeal of colored vinyl is there for all to see.
 It’s obvious why they’ve become so popular and why many a collector is willing to pay top dollar for a special colored edition record.
-Although at times they may sound worse than black vinyl, they are still beautiful to look at when spinning on your turntable and have unique collectibility which, let’s face it, is something that us record enthusiasts love.
+At times they may sound worse than black vinyl but they are still beautiful to look at when spinning on your turntable and have unique collectibility which, let’s face it, is something we record enthusiasts love.

-What are your thoughts on coloured vinyl?
-What colored records do you own?
+What are your thoughts on colored vinyl?
+What color records do you own?
 Feel free to discuss in the comments below!